U.S. SEC defends pace of Volkswagen suit after emissions scandal

 The SEC filed a civil suit in March accusing Volkswagen and its former chief executive, Martin Winterkorn, of defrauding investors in U.S. bond offerings.

-U.S. District Judge Charles Breyer in May had questioned the SEC's "lateness" in suing VW more than two years after the German automaker settled the U.S. Justice Department's criminal probe, pleading guilty to three felonies and paying $4.3 billion in penalties.
+U.S. District Judge Charles Breyer in May questioned the SEC's "lateness" in suing VW more than two years after the German automaker settled the U.S. Justice Department's criminal probe, pleading guilty to three felonies and paying $4.3 billion (£3.4 billion) in penalties.

 "My basic question is what took you so long," Breyer said, adding he was "totally mystified" as to why the SEC waited until 2019.